stauren/vise-ssr/docs/tapable-hooks.md

         };
       }
     } else if (renderResult.type === RenderResultCategory.error) {
-      // 如果发生渲染异常，这里没法做跳转，只能将异常重载为一个正常的渲染结果
-      // 或者把一个异常映射为另外的异常，为异常添加具体的 meta data，具体的跳转，需要在 beforeResponse 钩子里面做
       return mergeConfig<typeof renderResult>(renderResult, {
         error: {
           detail: {
-            reason: 'info sent with error result, can be ready by beforeResponse hook', },
+            reason: 'info sent with error result, can be read by beforeResponse hook', },
         },
       });